HMS Garland (H37): HMS Garland, 1936–1940

 Ordered on 5 March 1934 from Fairfield Shipbuilding and Engineering, Garland was laid down at Govan, Scotland, on 22 August 1934.
 She was launched on 24 October 1935 and completed on 3 March 1936.
 Excluding government-furnished equipment like the armament, the ship cost £250,664.
 She was assigned to the 1st Destroyer Flotilla of the Mediterranean Fleet upon commissioning.
-Garland patrolled Spanish waters during the Spanish Civil War enforcing the edicts of the Non-Intervention Committee in 1937 and 1938.
+Garland took part in the evacuation of British and foreign nationals from Barcelona and other Spanish coastal ports at the start of the Spanish Civil War, and patrolled Spanish waters during the war, enforcing the edicts of the Non-Intervention Committee in 1937 and 1938.
 The ship was overhauled at Sheerness between 24 May and 5 July 1937 and 31 May to 28 July 1938 during which her low-pressure turbines were repaired.
 Garland patrolled off Cyprus in July 1939.

 When World War II began, the ship was en route to Alexandria from Aden and arrived there on 6 September.
 Whilst escorting a convoy to Malta, some of her depth charges detonated prematurely on 17 September and badly damaged the aft end of the ship.
 Garland had to be towed back to Alexandria where temporary repairs were made.
 She was towed to Malta for permanent repairs which lasted from 11 October to 8 May 1940.
 Shortly before the completion of the repairs, she was loaned to the Polish Navy on 3 May 1940, the anniversary of the 1791 Polish Constitution of 3 May.